egarcia410/blogApp/README.md

 Future additons:

-1. Add authors page

-2. Add likes to posts

-3. Owner of post can't like own post

-4. Can only like a post once
+1. only update/delete if your own post